martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 At startup OSPy compares the authoritative shelve values with SHA-256 hashes stored in shadow schema 2.
 It does not unpickle shadow values during this automatic comparison and never uses them to recover or start OSPy.
 A matching shadow is marked verified; missing, changed or unexpected keys and checksum or database damage are reported as warnings while shelve remains in use.
 A schema 1 shadow from the preceding transition phase is not read and is replaced safely on the next settings save.

-Only after every key and checksum matches a single read-only snapshot, OSPy performs a dry-run decode and applies the normal settings validation to the reconstructed SQLite values.
+At startup and after every successful shadow replacement, OSPy performs a dry-run decode only after every key and checksum matches a single read-only snapshot, then applies the normal settings validation to the reconstructed SQLite values.
 The reconstructed dictionary is discarded and never assigned to the running configuration.
-Diagnostics reports whether this SQLite read test passed; failure remains a warning and startup continues exclusively with the already loaded shelve settings.
+Diagnostics reports whether this SQLite read test passed; failure remains a warning and OSPy continues exclusively with the already active shelve settings.

 The **Diagnostics** button in the footer opens an administrator page for checking how OSPy and its plug-ins are using the system.